moeinmir/kafka-connect-example/README.md

-# kafka-connect
+# Kafka Connect Example

-## Download required jdbc connector from confluent hub so it respond to this mapping in your compose
+###### Download required jdbc connector from confluent hub so it respond to this mapping in your compose
 ```
     volumes:
-      - ./confluentinc-kafka-connect-oracle-cdc:/usr/share/java/confluentinc-kafka-connect-oracle-cdc
+      - ./plugins/confluentinc-kafka-connect-oracle-cdc:/usr/share/java/confluentinc-kafka-connect-oracle-cdc
-      - ./confluentinc-kafka-connect-jdbc-10.8.4:/usr/share/java/confluentinc-kafka-connect-jdbc
+      - ./plugins/confluentinc-kafka-connect-jdbc-10.8.4:/usr/share/java/confluentinc-kafka-connect-jdbc

 ```

-## Suppose you have postgres running on you machine on the default port
+###### Suppose you have postgres running on you machine on the default port

-# How to use it for kafka:
+###### How to use it for kafka:
 in order  to use kafka connect for oracle databases you need to download the required plugin and make the kafka connect access it buy specifying its path in volumes mapping

-# Prepare the test database
+###### Prepare the test database

 ```
 CREATE DATABASE kafkaconnecttest